-PrioVR is available in three versions, the Core, the Lite, and the Pro, all of which are wireless and compatible with each other.
-All suits include two hand-controllers with action buttons, triggers, and joysticks.
+PrioVR Pro Dev Kit, which is wireless includes two hand-controllers with action buttons, triggers, and joysticks.
 The joysticks let you easily navigate through large worlds without actually walking, while the trigger supports a familiar shooting experience.
-And all PrioVR suits come with demo games so you can experience the freedom of full-body gaming from day 1.
+The PrioVR suit comes with demo games so you can experience the freedom of full-body gaming from day 1.

 The PrioVR is developed by a team of gamers, engineers, and programmers who are passionate about virtual reality and excited about the opportunity to develop a product that will allow everybody to experience new worlds in their own homes.
 Our team has an extensive background in Digital Simulation and Gaming, Computer Science and Engineering, Mathematics, and Plastics Engineering Technology and have products being used in every major market segment including robotics, healthcare, defense, aerospace, industry and entertainment.

 Paul Yost, Chief of R&D - Paul has a BS in Computer Engineering and a MS in Computer Science.
 First teaching at the University of Cincinnati, he then moved to Shawnee State University as a professor in the Computer Engineering department and also served as Director of the Center for Advanced Research and Development.
 He joined YEI Technology as the Director of Research and Development in 2007.
 Paul oversees all development, and is the definition of a DaVinci-style renaissance master of anything and everything that needs to be designed or built.